 - if they find water they are then predated by fish

-Turtles on average only lay 10 eggs each year.
-Altogether, this means that it can take up to 25 years or more for a turtle to replace itself in the population.
+Altogether, this means that it takes almost 60 years on average for one adult snapping turtle to replace itself in the population.

-Adult turtles face fewer natural threats and are the most important age class because they keep populations stable: Adults can have many more successful offspring and therefore are essential to keep turtle populations from declining.
+Because adult turtles face fewer natural threats, they are the most important age class because they keep populations stable: Adults can have many more successful offspring and therefore are essential to keep turtle populations from declining.

 When a turtle is hit and killed on the road, we lose the breeders and many future generations of turtles.